 “Maki” plays principal flute in the Auburn Symphony is the director and founder of the Davis Youth Flute Choir and a founding member of MôD Artists.
 Ms. Kuper is a graduate of the New England Conservatory of Music, spent two summers as a fellowship student at Tanglewood (summer home of the Boston Symphony Orchestra), and studied in Paris on a Fulbright fellowship.
 Ms. Kuper is a winner of the Mu Phi Epsilon International Young Artist Competition and has appeared as soloist with the Boston Pops Orchestra.

-Omari Tau, baritone, and Sacramento native, is the Director of Opera Theatre at Sacramento State University and Professor of Vocal Music at Cosumnes River College.
+Omari Tau, baritone, and Sacramento native, is Professor of Vocal Music at Cosumnes River College.
+He is also Artistic Director of Rogue Music Project.
 His degrees are from Michigan State University and the Moores School of Music-University of Houston in Music Education and Vocal Music Performance.
 At home in the operatic and musical theatre worlds, as well as in jazz and pop genres, Mr. Tau has proven a versatile performing artist, educator, and director.

 Stephanie Sugano teaches middle school band at Cooley and Chilton Middle School and is the conductor of the Roseville Community Concert Band.
 In 2016-17, she was named Roseville City School District Teacher of the Year and Placer County's Middle School Teacher of the Year.
 In 2019, she was named Band Director of the Year for the California Music Educator’s Association, Capitol Section.